36-Year-Old Pitcher – Kansas City Royals

 Wandy Rodriguez Contract Information:

-Signed a minor league deal with the Rangers in April 2015.
+Signed a minor league deal with the Royals in August of 2015.

 To instantly reveal our fantasy analysis of every player – including Wandy Rodriguez – simply subscribe now.